 - Ferrite magnet

 Overall, it is a loud and quality choice for playing English genres.

 The best bass speaker is Eminence Red Tonker Speaker because of its hi-fi sound quality, great volume, and bassy lows.

-The other point to note about all speakers is how is their timber on different frequencies.
-Do they give bright highs or they aren’t good at highs?
+The other point to note about all speakers is how their timber is on different frequencies.
+Do they give bright highs or are they not good at highs?
 Are the mids warm, and the lows tight?
 These important questions to ask.
 You should look for buyers’ reviews in order to check in detail these qualities o the speaker.

 No. Fender Blues Jr can fit speakers with a size of 12 inches and an impedance of 8 ohms only.
 Speakers with other sizes won’t fit in.
 Impedances other than 8 ohms may also not go well with it.